Skip to main content Skip to footer

 Applicants must be able to demonstrate that they can support themselves and any dependants financially for the entire duration of their stay in the UK without recourse to public funds.
 In order to show this they must provide evidence of a consistent level of cash funds for a 90-day period.

-The maintenance thresholds are:
+The maintenance thresholds were:

 -£945 for a single applicant plus an additional £630 for each dependant.